RapidRide I Line

 Use this online open house to

-- sign up for email updates about RapidRide I Line design progress and construction.
+- Sign up for email updates about Metro’s progress in bringing the RapidRide I Line to the community

 What is RapidRide?

-Metro is working to connect the cities of Renton, Kent, and Auburn with fast, frequent, and reliable bus service.
-RapidRide I Line will upgrade the current Route 160, between Renton and Auburn Station.
+Metro is working to connect the cities of Renton, Kent, and Auburn with frequent and reliable bus service.
+RapidRide I Line will upgrade the current Route 160, between Renton and Auburn.

-- Some bus stations will be upgraded with lighting, shelter, and real-time bus arrival signs.
+- Some bus stations will be upgraded with lighting, shelter, ORCA card readers, and real-time bus arrival information.

-- Improved sidewalks and street crossings will make it easier and safer to access bus stations.
+- Road and sidewalk improvements that make it easier and safer to access the bus.

 What’s happening now?